lineuve/forge-webapp-samples/server/README.md

 Spark NodeJS server
 ===================
-This server implements required [Spark OAuth2.0](https://spark.autodesk.com/developers/reference/authentication) endpoints:
+This server implements required [Forge OAuth2.0](https://developer-stg.autodesk.com/en/docs/oauth/v2) endpoints:

 * `/access_token` - The callback endpoint for the above authorization flow, returns the access_token for the 3-legged flow
 * `/get_credentials` - Returns the access_token for the 2-legged flow